Ramona-Lozon/lozon_ramona_character_build/README.md

 # lozon_ramona_character_build

+i chose to create a page for the main antagonists in the fallout video games starting from the early games onto the present titles, excluding the online game fallout 76.

 HW #2 – CHARACTER BUILD (CSS SELECTION AND STYLES) Assignment Description and Requirements
 Choose characters from a comic, movie or TV series.
 Use the Marvel class build; replace the existing logo with one that matches your